siyuan-note/siyuan/README.md

 #### User permissions

 In the image, the normal user `siyuan` (uid 1000/gid 1000) created by default is used to start the kernel process.
-Therefore, when the host creates a workspace folder, please pay attention to setting the user group of the folder:  `chown - R 1000:1000 /siyuan/workspace`.
+Therefore, when the host creates a workspace folder, please pay attention to setting the user group of the folder:  `chown -R 1000:1000 /siyuan/workspace`.
 The parameter `-u 1000:1000` is required when starting the container.

 #### Hidden port